mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_review.md

     alt: cliqly review
     caption: my honest cliqly review
 ---
 > Update (15 June 2023): Aweber started blocking email containing the word "Cliqly" inside and they are *restricting* the senders accounts.
-Today someone who used Aweber to promote cliqly mentioned this news in a group with Awber's official statement.
+Today someone who used Aweber to promote cliqly mentioned this news in a group with Aweber's official statement.
 So beware if you are considering to use Aweber to promote Cliqly.

 I gave Cliqly a trial back in May 2023...